slviajero/tinybasic/MANUAL.md

 as an output.

-Substrings can be the lefthandside of an expression
+Substrings can be the left-hand side of an expression

 A\$="Hello World"